JetBrains-Research/snakecharm/README.md

 At the moment the plugin is available for PyCharm 2018.3.x or for IntelliJ Platform 183 build

-* If you've already configured custom file type for `Snakefile` or `*.smk` files please delete it (or change file masks to smth else).
+* If you've already configured custom file type for `Snakefile` or `*.smk` files please **delete** it (**or change** file masks to smth else).
 Otherwise your custom file type will replace SnakeCharm support in snakemake files.
-* Download plugin bundle (*.jar) file or compile plugin from sources using `intellij:buildPlugin` gradle task.
+* Download latest plugin bundle (*.jar) file from https://github.com/JetBrains-Research/snakecharm/releases or compile plugin from sources using `intellij:buildPlugin` gradle task.
 * Open `PyCharm` (or other `IntelliJ Platfrom` based IDE with `Python Community Edition` plugin installed)
 * Open `Settings | Plugins | Settings Gear Icon | Install Plugin from Disk...` and select pluign *.jar file